raceintospace/raceintospace/doc/manual/manual.md

 ### LUNAR FLYBY

 Sending a probe past the Moon is an important step toward sending people out that way.
-It allows your program to study the surface features and gives humanity its first look at the Moon's far side, plus this will be the first man-made object to permanently leave Earth.
+It allows your program to study the surface features and gives humanity its first look at the Moon's far side, plus this will be the first man-made object to leave Earth permanently.

 ### LUNAR PROBE LANDING